EvATive7/evative7-pykg-template/README.md

 1. Set `Workflow permissions` to `Read and write permissions` on Github
 1. Set `Allow GitHub Actions to create and approve pull requests` on Github
 1. Finish `pyproject.toml`
-1. `uv sync`
+1. `uv sync --all-extras`
-1. Finish docs, TODOs and codes
+1. Finish docs, LICENSE, TODOs and codes
+1. Follow the **Conventional Commit** rules strictly when writing commit messages.
+   `release-please` will automatically manage version updates and releases based on **SemVer**.
+   To manually specify a version, add `Release-As: x.x.x` in the commit body.

 > If you need to publish to pypi...